 The Academy published admission number (PAN) is 150.
 The Trustees welcome applications from parents/carers who fully subscribe to our ethos and are prepared to support us in our drive for ever improving standards.
 Spires is a nonselective and inclusive Academy and welcomes students regardless of their aptitude or ability.
 The Trustee board is the Admissions Authority and as such is responsible for the administration of the admissions arrangements and for any appeals.
+The Academy will, when places are available, offer a place to every child who has applied for one, without condition or the use of any oversubscription criteria, unless admitting the child would prejudice the efficient provision of education or use of resources.

 If the number of applications for places at the academy is greater than the admission number (150) applications will be considered against the criteria set below.
 After the admission of children with statements of special educational needs/Education Health Care Plan (EHCP), where the Academy is named in part IV of the statement/recorded in the Plan, we will use the following factors, in priority order, to decide which students will be given places:

-- 1. Children in Local Authority Care or Previously in Local Authority Care A child under the age of 18 for whom the local authority provides accommodation by agreement with their parents/carers (Section 22 of the Children Act 1989) or who ceased to be so because they became subject to an adoption, residence or special guardianship order under Part IV of the Act.
-Children looked after under a agreed series of short term placements (respite care) are excluded. - 2.
-Current Family Association A brother or sister attending the school when the child starts.
+1. Children in Local Authority Care, Previously in Local Authority Care or Internationally Adopted Previously Looked After Children A child under the age of 18 for whom the local authority provides accommodation by agreement with their parents/carers (Section 22 of the Children Act 1989) or who ceased to be so because they became subject to an adoption, residence or special guardianship order under Part IV of the Act.
+Children looked after under an agreed series of short-term placements (respite care) are excluded.

+- 2. Current Family Association A brother or sister attending the school when the child starts.
 In this context brother or sister means children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters. - 3.
 Medical, health, social and special access reasons.
 In accordance with the school's legal obligations, in particular those under the Equalities Act 2010.
 Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend a particular school.
 Equally this priority will apply to children whose parents' or guardians' physical or mental health or social needs means that they have a demonstrable and significant need to attend a particular school.
-Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and the school.

-4. Distance of home from the Academy The distance between the child's permanent home address and the school is measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
-Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
+Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and the school - 4.
+Distance of home from the Academy.
+The distance between the child's permanent home address and the school is measured in a straight line using Ordnance Survey address pointdata.
+Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by Ordnance Survey.
 The same address point on the school site is used for everybody.
 A permanent home address is considered to be a residential property that is the child's only main residence and not an address at which the child might sometimes stay or sleep due to your own domestic or special arrangements.
 The address must be the child's home address on the day you completed your application form.
-If you live separately from your partner but share responsibility for your child and the child lives at two different addresses during the 6.1 Admission number
+If you live separately from your partner but share responsibility for your child and the child lives at two different addresses during the 6.1 Admission number.